xavibenjamin/brightlycolored.org/_posts/2017-04-06-is-a-switch-to-windows-my-inevitable-future.markdown

 title: Is a Switch to Windows My Inevitable Future?
 date: 2017-04-06 12:02:00 -05:00
 tags:
-- apple
+- Apple
-- mac pro
+- Mac Pro
-- microsoft
+- Microsoft
 subtitle: Thoughts on my visit to a Windows store and Apple's Mac Pro announcement
 custom_type: post
 ---